Request Information

 Step 1.
 Visit the University of Wisconsin System Online Admission Application to login or create an account.

 Step 2.
 Apply to UW-Green Bay and select “Biodiversity Conservation and Management-Online”.
-A nonrefundable $56 application fee is required for most graduate degree-seeking students applying to a UW System institution. *For a limited time, UW Extended Campus is offering an application fee waiver to those who haven’t yet applied for the Spring, Summer, or Fall 2024 semesters.
-To redeem, use coupon code APPLY24 on the UW Online Application payment page.
+A nonrefundable $56 application fee is required for most graduate degree-seeking students applying to a UW institution. *For a limited time, we are offering an application fee waiver for the Spring, Summer, and Fall 2025 semesters.
+To redeem, use coupon code APPLY25 on the UW Online Application payment page.

 Step 3.
 Send your resume, personal statement, and letters of recommendation; and arrange to have your official college transcripts (from each institution you attended) sent to the UW-Green Bay graduate student admissions office.